-Assume 10 years ago, we purchased a stock and knew exactly what the earnings of the company over the next decade.
-With perfect foresight we calculate its intrinsic value at the point of purchase.
+Assume 10 years ago, we purchased a stock and knew exactly what the earnings of the company would be for the coming decade.
+With perfect foresight we calculate the intrinsic value at the point of purchase.

-Professor Sanjay Bakshi studied how purchasing good quality businesses in India would do.
-He calculated the company’s intrinsic value by discounting the company earnings over 10 years to the start date of the purchase.
-This would tell him if the purchase price good value or not?
-So what did Prof Sanjay find?
+Professor Sanjay Bakshi studied how purchasing good quality businesses in India would do for investors.
+He calculated each company’s intrinsic value by discounting the company earnings back 10 years to the start date of the purchase.
+This would tell him if the purchase price was good value.
+What did Prof Sanjay find?

-Let’s simplify the process in Sanjay’s research using operating profit as a proxy.
+We simplified the process in Prof Sanjay’s research using operating profit as a proxy.
 You can calculate intrinsic value using earnings per share, free cashflow, or operating profit/cashflows.
-Each has its pros and cons, but the results are usually similar.
+Each has its pros and cons, but the results are pretty similar.

 Let’s do this for Google and turnback the clock